projectshift/shift-boiler/README.md

   * RBAC and access control with Principal
   * Routng with lazy-views and on-demand view import
   * Set of useful Jinja additions and filters
-  * All of the above features are pluggable and optional.
+  * All of the features are pluggable and optional.
 Use whatever you need.